Justus38/Laser_galvo_arduino_diy/programming/README.md

-right now there is big problem with speed i need a faster 3.3v microcontroller with logic shifter or a stronger 5v microcontroller.
+right now there is big problem with speed i need an op amp with higher slew rate the tl082 just has 13v/microsecond i need more like 130v